-Since 2008, Mayer Brown’s White Collar Defense practice has been recognized as a top ranked firm in Illinois by Chambers USA, with clients noting, “Their work product is excellent and they have the resources to get involved in big cases.
+Ranked by Chambers USA for White Collar Crime & Government Investigations in Illinois (2008-2021).
+Clients noted, “Their work product is excellent and they have the resources to get involved in big cases.
 They do an excellent job staying several steps ahead and they're very good working with clients.”

-For the fourth consecutive year, Mayer Brown was named to the “GIR 30,” the publication’s list of the “world’s top 30 investigations practices.”
+For the sixth consecutive year, Mayer Brown was named to the “GIR 30,” the publication’s list of the “world’s top 30 investigations practices.”

 Named “Transatlantic Investigations Team of the Year” at Legal Week’s Transatlantic Legal Awards 2019

 US News/Best Lawyers

 Received first-tier rankings in the US, Chicago and Washington in the 2021 edition of the US News/Best Lawyers “Best Law Firms” list